lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Docker.md

 ## Commands

 Note `<container>` is either a container id, or a container name (if such is given to a container with the --name option on start).
-Both can be obtained with the "docker ps -a" command. <image> is either an image id, or an image name.
-Both can be obtained with the "docker image" command.
+Both can be obtained with `docker ps -a`. &lt;image> is either an image id, or an image name.
+Those can be obtained with the `docker image` command.
 Do not confuse with container id/name!

     docker exec -it <container> bash    # Log into container bash environment docker inspect <container>          # Instance details